Neciota/Columbus/README.md

-# Columbus_UDP
+# Columbus
-C# class library for interacting with the .UDP-file format standardized in the Dutch pigeon racing community.
+C#-based tools for the Dutch pigeon racing community.